FAQ about therapy

 Q. Is anyone at this practice a notary?

 A. Practice director Andrew Triska is a New York state notary public.
-Current clients at this practice may arrange to bring documents to the office to be notarized free of charge.
+Current clients at this practice may contact us to arrange to bring documents to the office to be notarized free of charge.
+Signers must be physically present in the state of New York (no e-notarization).

 Location and teletherapy questions